 As economic benefits abound with each concert, Southeast Asian countries have greater and greater incentives to invest in their live music industries in the face of logistical difficulties.
 Live Nation Philippines promised more efficient shuttle services to Philippine Stadium, the country’s largest live entertainment venue, after many concertgoers missed large parts of pop chart-topper Bruno Mars’ June 2023 Manila concert due to poor traffic.
 After Coldplay was only able to secure one show in Jakarta as part of their 2024 Asia tour (compared to the aforementioned six in Singapore) due to Indonesia’s time-consuming and cost-prohibitive licensing system, the country agreed to digitally revamp and streamline the process for ease of attracting future performances.

 Evidently, Southeast Asia has begun to recognize the growing potential of this industry.
 At the same time, American artists with global reach – like Swift – have profound implications for cross-cultural connections.
 The United States stands to gain from the immense cultural capital afforded by her Eras Tour and its universal appeal among Southeast Asian Swifties.
-In this way, the Swift-Singapore deal should, rather than incite strife between countries, serve as an opportunity to strength the cultural exchange and cross-pollination between the United States and Southeast Asia.
+In this way, the Swift-Singapore deal should, rather than incite strife between countries, serve as an opportunity to strengthen the cultural exchange and cross-pollination between the United States and Southeast Asia.

 Vincent Zhang is a Spring 2024 Young Professional at the East-West Center in Washington.
 He is a senior at the Edmund A. Walsh School of Foreign Service at Georgetown University, pursuing a B.S.F.S. in International Politics with a concentration in Foreign Policy.